 Winslow the hopper (person who trains and rides hippos like they were horses) gets the nod for a massive paying job, puts together a dubious (at best) crew, then calls in a favour from an old hopper friend.
 Archie, conwoman / hopper extraordinaire accepts the request for favour.
 The final parts of their crew are a retired demo expert who will do anything to break the boredom of retirement, the most feared contract killer alive (who is heavily pregnant), and the fastest gun in the West.
 Together, they are to fix a feral hippo problem in a dam named The Harriet, where the Mississippi used to be.
 It’s a legitimate government contract with legitimate pay.
 What could possibly go wrong?

 Just bloody excellent.
 Five stars.
-The very fucking cool alternate history world; the magnificent and engaging characters; and the thoroughly enjoyable plot—this book has it all and more.
+The very fucking cool alternate history world; the magnificent and engaging characters; and the thoroughly enjoyable plot—this novella has it all and more.
 I can’t recommend it highly enough and I can’t wait to read more Sarah Gailey.

 by J.P.
 Ashman